quietlychris/site/writing/adventures_in_photogrammetry.md

 <center><img src="/data/drone/tarp_long_edge.png" alt="tarp_gimp" width="60%"/></center>
 <div class = "fig-title">Measuring the tarp in GIMP</div>

 We could also use something like a color filter.
 Each pixel in the image is represented as an `image::Rgba([r, g, b, α])` data structure.
-By iterating over each pixel, we could check to see if it matches a set of rules that we provide that would prefer the tarp's pixels over all others.
+By iterating over each one, we could check to see if it matches a set of rules that we provide that would prefer the tarp's pixels over all others.

 For example, we know that the tarp is silver, while the rest of the field is green.
 As a result, the ratio of Green to Blue should be much higher on the grass than the tarp.
 So we, could create a function like